resource-watch/slate/source/includes/api/_user_management.md

 provider       | Filter returned users by their provider.                                     | String      | `local`, `google`, `twitter`, `facebook` or `apple` role           | Filter returned users by their role.                                         | String      | `USER`, `MANAGER` or `ADMIN` app            | Filter returned users by their app.
 Multiple values can be passed, separated by commas, in which case any user associated with at least one of the applications will be returned.
 Pass `all` to show users for all apps. | String      | any valid text

-Please keep in mind that all filter values except `app` support and expect a regex value.
-Although typically they will match exact strings, you may have to escape certain characters (PCRE v8.42 spec).

 ### Get the current user